alexfikl/pycaputo/docs/guide_differentiation.rst

   should not implement this method.
 However, for those that can, this offers a pleasant way of reusing and analyzing the weights.

+* :func:`~pycaputo.differentiation.differentiation_matrix`: a function that
+  gathers all the quadrature weights into a matrix operator.

 * :func:`~pycaputo.differentiation.diffs`: a method very similar to :func:`~pycaputo.differentiation.diff`, but that only computes the fractional operator at a given point on the grid.
 Note that not all methods can efficiently